 “Sure, as long as you don’t go to Campo it’s fine,” Coach Kavanaugh joked.

 “Eww!
 Campo!”
-Lane said, and we all laughed.
+Lane said, then he grinned and we all laughed.
 “I’m Parker’s brother and a senior here at Wilson.”

 “You can come on in.
 Or you can go sit in the bleachers now.
 Your choice.”